Regulation on doctoral study and doctoral degrees at the University of Iceland School of Humanities, no. 1160/2015

 A Master's thesis may not form the basis of a doctoral thesis, although students may continue in the same or a related research field.

-[Each doctoral student must, from the outset of the programme, have a supervisor who shall generally be a tenured member of academic staff at the University of Iceland faculty in question.
-A supervisor meeting the above description is generally also the student's tutor.
-The supervisor must meet requirements for supervisors at the University, cf. current University Council resolutions on criteria and requirements for the quality of doctoral studies at the University of Iceland.]1
+[Each doctoral student must, from the outset of the programme, have an academic supervisor who shall generally be a tenured member of academic staff at the University of Iceland faculty in question.
+An academic supervisor meeting the above description is generally also the student's administrative supervisor.
+The academic supervisor must meet requirements for supervisors at the University, cf. current University Council resolutions on criteria and requirements for the quality of doctoral studies at the University of Iceland.]1

-Students may have a supervisor from outside the faculty but in this case they must also, from the beginning of the programme, have a tutor who is a member of academic staff at the faculty.
-Tutors for doctoral students must have completed a doctorate or equivalent.
-In such cases, the tutor shall monitor the work and progress of the doctoral student, with a view to ensuring the student has the same status as other doctoral students in the faculty and also that studies and supervision comply with this Regulation and Criteria and requirements for the quality of doctoral studies at the University of Iceland.
+Students may have an academic supervisor from outside the faculty but in this case they must also, from the beginning of the programme, have an administrative supervisor who is a member of academic staff at the faculty.
+Administrative supervisors for doctoral students must have completed a doctorate or equivalent.
+In such cases, the administrative supervisor shall monitor the work and progress of the doctoral student, with a view to ensuring the student has the same status as other doctoral students in the faculty and also that studies and supervision comply with this Regulation and Criteria and requirements for the quality of doctoral studies at the University of Iceland.

-The role of the supervisor is to guide the student in the doctoral project and monitor its progression, as well as providing advice on the professional and academic context of the research and project.
-Doctoral students may consult their supervisors and tutors on the design of the research proposal, the organisation of the programme, choice of courses (if applicable), or anything else connected to their studies.
-The supervisor shall also assist the doctoral student with applications for research grants and facilities, e.g. with regard to research stays abroad.
-If the doctoral programme includes a 60 ECTS general studies component, the supervisor (and the tutor if applicable) shall advise the doctoral student on these studies.
-In certain cases, the supervisor shall also advise the student on individual projects. [...]1 Besides the supervisor and others in the doctoral committee, cf. Article 10, the doctoral student may receive guidance from other parties, having consulted with the supervisor and the tutor.
+The role of the academic supervisor is to guide the student in the doctoral project and monitor its progression, as well as providing advice on the professional and academic context of the research and project.
+Doctoral students may consult their academic and administrative supervisors on the design of the research proposal, the organisation of the programme, choice of courses (if applicable), or anything else connected to their studies.
+The academic supervisor shall also assist the doctoral student with applications for research grants and facilities, e.g. with regard to research stays abroad.
+If the doctoral programme includes a 60 ECTS general studies component, the academic supervisor (and the administrative supervisor if applicable) shall advise the doctoral student on these studies.
+In certain cases, the academic supervisor shall also advise the student on individual projects. [...]1 Besides the academic supervisor and others in the doctoral committee, cf. Article 10, the doctoral student may receive guidance from other parties, having consulted with the academic supervisor and the administrative supervisor.

-Should the main supervisor discontinue supervision of the doctoral student due to unavoidable circumstances, the faculty shall endeavour to assign a new supervisor.
+Should the main academic supervisor discontinue supervision of the doctoral student due to unavoidable circumstances, the faculty shall endeavour to assign a new academic supervisor.

 1Amended by Article 8 of Regulation no. 1032/2019.